schlatterbeck/pymininec/README.rst

     1986.
 Available as ADA181682_ from the Defense Technical Information Center.
 Note: The scan of that report is *very* bad.
 If you have access to a better version, please make it available!
+..
+[3] Milton Abramowitz and Irene A. Stegun, editors.
+Handbook of
+    Mathematical Functions With Formulas, Graphs, and Mathematical Tables.
+Number 55 in Applied Mathematics Series.
+National Bureau of Standards, 1972.
+..
+[4] Cecil Hastings, Jr. Approximations for Digital Computers.
+    Princeton University Press, 1955.

 .. _ADA121535: https://apps.dtic.mil/sti/pdfs/ADA121535.pdf
 .. _ADA181682: https://apps.dtic.mil/sti/pdfs/ADA181682.pdf